cdetrio/tor-node-map/README.md

 See it here: [http://cdetrio.github.io/tor-node-map/](http://cdetrio.github.io/tor-node-map/)

 Uses tor relay information from [https://onionoo.torproject.org/](https://onionoo.torproject.org/).
 Plots relay nodes as bubbles (circles) with area proportional to their observed bandwidth.
 The bubbles are plotted on a [kinetic.js](http://kineticjs.com/) canvas, overlayed on top of a [d3.js](http://d3js.org/) map.
 I did it this way (kinetic/d3 mashup) for better performance.
 On my machine, panning/zooming more than a few hundred d3 svg elements is too slow.
 But it can comfortably handle a few thousand canvas sprites.
-Kinetic provides event handlers on canvas sprites, d3 does not.
+Kineticjs provides event handlers on canvas sprites, d3 does not.
+Firefox needs an offsetX/Y event property kludge, so relay selection works a little bit better in Chrome.

 One issue to be fixed is when multiple relays have the same geoip latitude/longitude coordinates.
 Where this happens, you will see lots of white as several bubbles of different sizes are placed at the exact same spot (each bubble has a thin white outline stroke).
 I'm not yet sure how to deal with this.